pfrazee/local/docs/apps/dom_behaviors.md

 </form>
 ```

-Again, this behaves like [the Knockout example it emulates](http://knockoutjs.com/examples/clickCounter.html).
+Again, this behaves like <a target="_top" href="http://knockoutjs.com/examples/clickCounter.html">the Knockout example it emulates</a>.
 It behaves like typical forms: when a button is clicked, a POST (or RESET, depending on the button) is sent to the server, and it responds with updated HTML which replaces the entire form.

 ## Further Topics